alazaradane/prime_Flight_Booking/README.md

 ## Installation

-To run FlyFinde locally, follow these steps:
+To run FlyFinder locally, follow these steps:

 1. Clone the repository: